epam/edp-admin-console/documentation/add_autotests.md

     _**INFO**: The Import strategy does not have an Autotest Name field._

-6. In the **Autotest Code Language** field, select the Java code language and get the default Maven build tool OR add another code language.
+6. In the **Autotest Code Language** field, select the Java code language (specify Java 8 or Java 11 to be used) and get the default Maven build tool OR add another code language.
 Selecting **Other** allows extending the default code languages and get the necessary build tool, for details, inspect the [Add Other Code Language](add_other_code_language.md) section.

 7. The **Select Build Tool** field can dispose of the default Maven tool or can be changed in accordance with the selected code language.